 We consider safeguarding to be everybody’s responsibility.

-Download Newcastle United FC’s Safeguarding policies below:
+Download Newcastle United FC’s Safeguarding policy below:

 Copies of Newcastle United Foundation’s Policies can be found at:

 Safeguarding information for Newcastle United Foundation can be found at:

 Information regarding how the Football Association safeguard children and adults at risk can be found at:

 Information regarding how the Premier League and the Premier League Charitable fund safeguard children and adults at risk can be found at:

 The PFA Safety Net is an online support service for Academy players that offers advice and information on matters like mental health, relationships and lifestyle choices.

 Parents/carers and club staff can also access this service for advice and information.

 The Safety Net forms part of the PFA Youth Advisory Service that offers independent advice relating to; Football Authority rules, regulations and Academy registration and contractual offers.

 The PFA Youth Advisory Service can be accessed by calling 0161 235 0575 or by emailing email@example.com.